andreamussap/improve-the-docs/content/docs/api_management/userdocs/_index.md

 date: 2019-7-5

+description: >
-description: &gt; To be displayed as tiles, add something interactive like an animated gif?
+    To be displayed as tiles, add something interactive like an animated gif?

 ---